-Proposal 3: Ratification of Selection of Independent Registered Public Accounting Firm.
-The ratification of the appointment of Ernst & Young LLP will require the affirmative vote of a majority of the shares of common stock present or represented by proxy and entitled to vote at the annual meeting.
+Proposal 2: Ratification of Selection of Independent Registered Public Accounting Firm.
+The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm requires the affirmative vote of a majority of the shares of common stock present or represented by proxy and entitled to vote at the annual meeting.